 All children in the setting take part in local community outings and activities.
 All outings would be planned ahead taking particular care to specific detail, such as appropriate routes, (which are wheelchair/buggy accessible), risk assessments, ratios, visual aids/timetables, and the needs for accessibility and adaption for the individual child on such occasions.
 All activities are planned weekly by the key-carer and the child's abilities are taken into account when planning and adapting activities to ensure all children gain the best learning experience and enjoyment from the activity or outing alongside their peers.
 Parents will be notified of an outing in advance.

 - How accessible is the setting/school/college environment?

 Our setting is set over three levels with the two lower levels as play spaces.
 Our over 2 years are situated upstairs which unfortunately has no accessibility.
-Our lower level playroom is used for our 1-2 year olds which is fully accessible as are our outside areas.
-The nursery are willing to look at possible funding or specialist equipment for an individual child where available to enable the setting to become more accessible and able to meet additional specific requirements.
+Our lower level playrooms are used for our 1-2 year olds and for our preschool children for part of the year which is fully accessible as are our outside areas.
+The nursery is willing to look at possible funding or specialist equipment for an individual child where available to enable the setting to become more accessible and able to meet additional specific requirements.

 - How will the setting/school/college prepare and support my child/young person to join the setting/school/college or the next stage of education and life?